 2. Shelves or table(s) to display your product(s).
 A table placed at the aisle is the

+4. Floor covering.
+Most shows (even the craft shows) do not include carpeting.
+You are required to cover the floor in your booth.
+Floor coverings are an expensive investment.
 Unless you have some type of 10 X 10 remnant, I would rent for the first year.

 5. Lighting.
 I feel that lighting makes a huge difference in gain attention as you walk